Maine Boats, Homes & Harbors Show - Small-Boat Love-In

 It's easy!
 Just load your beloved boat (of any vintage) on its trailer, bring it to Rockland, and exhibit it for the weekend at the show.
-In return, you'll receive four FREE weekend passes plus a subscription to Maine Boats, Homes & Harbors magazine and other fun perks.
-Sponsored by Port Harbor Marine and USHarbors.
+In return, you'll receive four FREE weekend passes plus a subscription to Maine Boats, Homes & Harbors magazine.
+Sponsored by Hewes & Company and USHarbors.com.

-For more information or to make arrangements to bring your small boat, contact: firstname.lastname@example.org or call 800-565-4951 Can’t make it to the show?
+For more information, contact: firstname.lastname@example.org or call 800-565-4951.
+Can’t make it to the show?
 Send your favorite story about your boat (with photos) to email@example.com.
-We'll use them in our social media outreach, and give kudos to the best tales we receive.
+We'll use it in our social media outreach, and give kudos to the best tales we receive.

 WHAT IS THE SBLI?
 A celebratory gathering of folks who love their small craft (less than 22 feet), no matter how old, new, ratty, or beautiful the boats are.

 WHEN IS THE SBLI?
 The rendezvous will be held August 10-12, 2018 during the 16th annual Maine Boats, Homes & Harbors Show.

 WHERE?
 On show grounds in Buoy Park off Park Drive, on the waterfront in Rockland, Maine.

 WHAT'S IT ALL ABOUT?
 New boats, old boats, spiffy boats, restored boats — all will be on display.
 You can meet other owners, show off your own boat, see the newest models, and tour the rest of the show.
 Awards will be given in various categories.